nixnull/agoranomic.github.io/glossary.md

 <h3>TTttPF</h3>

 This time to the Public Forum.
 Usually used when someone first sent a message to Agora Discussion.
 If they quote that message and say this in Agora Business (or Agora Official) it means they take those actions.

+<h3>Writ of FAGE</h3>

+How the Registrar deregisters a player that has submitted a Cantus Cygneus.
+The name is a spoonerism/pun on "fit of rage".

 </div>
 </div>